-There are several assistance programs offered by Memphis Light, Gas and Water to qualified customers.
-Qualifications will need to be met by applicants, and the resources range from payment plans, government assistance, to energy conservation programs.
+There are several assistance programs offered by Memphis Light, Gas and Water (MLGW) to qualified customers.
+The resources range from payment plans, free government grant assistance, to energy conservation programs as well as direct financial to pay a utility bill.
+Qualifications will need to be met by the low income families, with a focus on the elderly, disabled, and unemployed keeping their power on.
 The goal is to ensure customers can get help, as needed, with paying utility bills and preventing a disconnection of their MLGW account.

 Some programs are administered directly by MLGW.
 They include those listed below, or dial (901) 544-6549 for more information.

 The Extended Payment Plan is offered in certain, special instances to qualified customers.
 The utility company may establish a repayment plan for a customer, which will help them pay off a past due balance on their account in addition to the regular monthly utility bill.

 The Net Due Date Program is a good option for people on a fixed income, such as a senior living on a retirement/pension check or someone who receives just one paycheck per month, such as SSI.
 If you are on a fixed income, retired or for some reason receive your income at the beginning of each month, this program may benefit you.
 Customers may be able to request that the due date on your bill be delayed and put into sync with when you receive your monthly check.